 No. Even if your tax debt qualifies for a discharge, bankruptcy does not wipe out your previously recorded tax liens.
 Filing bankruptcy will discharge your personal obligations to pay qualifying tax debts.
 It will also stop the IRS from garnishing your wages or going after your bank account.

-However, if the IRS has already recorded tax liens on any of your property before you file for bankruptcy, those tax liens will remain on the property.
+However, if a tax lien was filed by the IRS on any of your property before you file for bankruptcy, those tax liens will remain on the property.
 Before you can sell the property or transfer the title to another owner, you will have to pay off the tax lien.

 What Happens to Property Taxes if I File for Bankruptcy?

-It depends on your specific situation as well as which bankruptcy chapter you file.
-In Chapter 7, any property taxes that are at least one year old may be discharged through bankruptcy.
-Property taxes that are under a year old when you file are not considered eligible debts for discharge.
-In Chapter 13, you will generally repay any delinquent property taxes over the course of three to five years.
+How property taxes are handled depends on your specific situation and the chapter of bankruptcy you file.
+In Chapter 7, property taxes that are at least one year old may be discharged, while any property taxes less than one year old at the time of filing are generally not eligible for discharge.
+In Chapter 13, you typically repay any delinquent property taxes over a three to five-year repayment plan.

 How Will an Automatic Stay Affect Tax Debts?